dalimsadek/Emotion_Detection/README.md

 If you're interested in contributing to the project or have suggestions, feel free to create issues or submit pull requests.

 ## Contact
-or inquiries or further information, please contact me:
+For inquiries or further information, please contact me:

 Maintainer: [Mohamed Ali Msadek] (Mohamedali.msadek@supcom.tn)